Caserta-Concepts/rsqoop/README.md

 Sqoop-like utility for loading relational tables to Redshift

 Creating ETL jobs for staging is a drag.
-Essentially it does a kill and fill load of list of reference tables in Redshift from Postgres (cool if you are Postgres users, feel free to adapt to others).
-The utility will for a given set of tables read the source schema, drop and create a staging table on redshift under your desired schema and prefix convention and load the data.
+Essentially this utility helps from making a bunch of boilerplate ETL jobs.
+Rsqoop does a kill and fill load of list of reference tables in Redshift from Postgres (cool if you are Postgres users, feel free to adapt to others).

+The utility will for a given set of tables read the source schema, drop and create a staging table on redshift under your desired schema and prefix convention, and load the data.
 You could have multiple configs for different loads, and different source tables.

 ##How to use##
 1. edit the given cfg, or create new ones.
 You can list as many tables as you like!